BalajiKs171095/mbcrump.github.io/_posts/2017-02-07-part2-aspnetcore.md

 Disclaimer: *I am **not** on the .NET Core Team*.
 I used the tools available publicly.

+The working source code for this project can be found [here](https://github.com/mbcrump/DotNetCorePlayground).

 ## Intro

 So far in this mini-series, I've walked you through [Installing .NET Core on a Windows box and learning some commands and creating a Console application](http://michaelcrump.net/getting-started-with-aspnetcore/).
 In this post, I'm going to walk you through the Visual Studio templates for .NET Core.